knative/docs/README.md

 [branched](https://github.com/knative/docs/branches).
 If you are looking for an archived doc set, see the list of available versions in [Knative doc releases](./doc-releases.md).

+## Building the docs

+Docs here are built by <https://github.com/knative/website> and pushed to <https://knative.dev>.